 The link in the Downloads section below opens a school

-clothing distribution calendar for you to locate a site nearest to you for the
+clothing flyer that identifies a calendar for you to locate a site nearest to

 For more information please call:

 Michelle Keys, Program Assistant - 918-453-5346

 Elder Services seeks to provide a comprehensive coordinated system of supportive and nutritional services to older Indian participants with the goal of improving the quality of life for Indian elders residing within the Cherokee Nation jurisdiction.